MvO-Codurance/Json2Xml/GenerateJson/README.md

 # Generate JSON
-Simple tool to generate a JSON file containing an arbitrary number of serialised items.
+Simple tool to efficiently generate a JSON file containing an arbitrary number of serialised items.

 ## Example Execution
 ```